engenmt-pp/Alice/README.md

 ---
 <br>

 Each of our subsequent API requests will include a header with the `Content-Type`, which will be `application/json`, and an `Authorization`, which will be the string `Bearer {access_token}`, where `{access_token}` will be replaced with the access token obtained above.
-We write a small function that will build these headers with a fresh access token on each call.
+Below, we write a small function that will build these headers with a fresh access token on each call.
 Note that in practice, we should reuse access tokens whenever possible to help avoid rate limits on API calls.
+Finally, we'll set the default values of `client_id` and `secret` to be `PARTNER_CLIENT_ID` and `PARTNER_SECRET`, respectively.
 ```python
 def build_headers(client_id=PARTNER_CLIENT_ID, secret=PARTNER_SECRET):
     access_token = request_access_token(client_id, secret)